otimlabs/otim-embedded-wallet-demo/README.md

-# Silly Bands Subscription App
+# Otim Embedded Wallet Demo

-A simple subscription app for buying silly bands using USDC on Base Sepolia.
+A simple subscription app for buying Silly BAndz using USDC on Base Sepolia using various embedded wallet providers

 ## Setup